Do I need to be aware of the taxes, fees and charges that I pay in addition to my air fare?

 Taxes, fees and charges should be included in the price of your ticket.
 These consist of the fees that the airline must pay and these are illustrated in the table below.

-Airlines must by law always display prices that include all the compulsory taxes, fees and charges, so you will always know the price of your flight.
+Airlines must by law include all the compulsory taxes, fees and charges when displaying prices, so you will always know the price of your flight.
 Airlines should also clearly display the costs of any optional extras on their websites at the start of the booking process so that you can see which optional extras are available how much they cost.

 Airlines often state in their small print that if the taxes, fees and charges increase after you have confirmed your booking, they will charge you the increase.
 This could happen in situations where the Government has increased the Air Passenger Duty tax.
 In these situations, passengers that have already booked may be required to pay the increase before they travel.
 Passengers that haven’t booked would have this increase incorporated into their airfare before they book.